 Differential Power Analysis (DPA) and Fault Injection attacks extract cryptographic keys from a hardware system by analyzing power traces from the target device along with the corresponding collection of plain and cipher data.
-The best way to defeat these and other side-channel attacks is a pre-silicon simulation that enables you to eradicate vulnerabilities during the design phase.
+The best way to defeat these and other side-channel attacks is by means of a pre-silicon simulation that would enable you to eradicate vulnerabilities during the design phase.

 That’s the benefit of FortifyIQ’s power consumption simulator, PowerIQ.
-It is a software tool that simulates the power consumption traces from a cryptographic hardware device based on a standard textual representation of the device’s circuitry.
-It is much faster and less expensive than using an oscilloscope to obtain power consumption traces from the actual physical device after it is built.
+It is a software tool that simulates power consumption traces from a cryptographic hardware device based on a standard textual representation of the device’s circuitry.
+It is much faster and less expensive to use PowerIQ in pre-silicon stage than using an oscilloscope to obtain power consumption traces from the actual physical device after it is built.

 You could potentially save — in tapeout, masks, and fab run — millions of dollars and several months in your product development process.

-The innovation is a novel, patent-pending method of accurately simulating the power consumption of the designed chip.
-PowerIQ uses information usually available at the start of the hardware development and can be used at any phase of the hardware development cycle––RTL, post-synthesis (gate-level NetList), as well as post “place-and-route.”
+Our innovation is a novel, patent-pending method of accurately simulating the power consumption of the designed chip.
+PowerIQ uses information usually available at the start of the hardware development and can be used at any phase of the hardware development cycle – RTL, post-synthesis (gate-level NetList), as well as post “place-and-route.”
 While we find that the most effective stage is the post syntheses (gate-level Netlist) stage, the results of the gate-level Netlist-based trace analyses can still be formulated in terms of RTL and solved at the RTL level.